A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

-In this experiment, we consider two challenging cases as in Figure~\ref{fig:structure} and \ref{fig:framework}, namely \textit{Hysteresis Discovery} and \textit{Full Equation Discovery}, which differ in whether the dynamics motion equation ($f_\theta$) structure is assumed to be known (the structure of the hysteretic link equation ($g_\phi$) is assumed to be unknown in both cases).
-This comparison enables us to examine the impact of prior structural knowledge on equation discovery for complex hysteretic systems.
-In this experiment, five different initial conditions are used for training, while an additional unseen initial condition is used for testing to evaluate the generalizability of the proposed framework.
-The external excitation is defined as $u(t) = \sin(2t)$, representing a smooth periodic input suitable for dynamic identification.
-The sampling frequency is set to $f_s = 100~\text{Hz}$, and the total simulation duration is $T = 6s$.
-Such a setup allows for a comprehensive assessment of the model’s robustness under varying initial states while maintaining consistent excitation characteristics.
+In this experiment, the training data are generated from five different initial conditions, while an additional unseen initial condition is used for testing to evaluate the generalizability of the proposed framework.
+The external excitation is defined as $u(t) = \sin(2t)$, representing a smooth periodic input suitable for a dynamic system.
+The sampling frequency is set to $f_s = 100~\text{Hz}$, and the total simulation duration is $T = 6$ s.
+Such a setup allows for a comprehensive assessment of the model's robustness under varying initial states while maintaining consistent excitation characteristics.